 Sounds like a good thing to buy into if you ask us!
 Depending on your situation, there are two types of health insurance:

 Of course, the insurance doesn’t stop at the public options, you can also avail of a private option for extra coverage.

 If there’s one thing that you’ll need to integrate into Japan, it’s the ability to speak Japanese.
 We understand that that may seem like a scary prospect, why wouldn’t it be with three different writing systems!
 However, it will prove beneficial for your social life, work, and impressive to people back home.
 Ganbattemasu (do your best)!

 To move to Japan with pets, it’s important to know that there are strict import guidelines that you must follow.
 So, to be able to bring your furry friend, they must:

 Finally, you must warn the Japanese Animal Quarantine Centre of your pets’ arrival.
 It sounds like a lot of work.
 But as long as you are organised, it’ll be pretty easy, and no man (or indeed animal) shall be left behind!

 Moving to Japan from the UK is a hugely exciting adventure.
 However, we hate to be the bearers of bad news, but we’re afraid to say that living in Japan does not come cheap.
 Of course, there are some caveats.
 If you happen to be a fan of dining out, you’ll be glad to know it’s cheaper in Japan, along with cheaper rents, and a better salary, it works out to be pretty good.

-To give you a rough idea of living costs in Japan, below is a table with average cost of living metrics across the whole country, compared to the UK.
+To give you a rough idea of living costs in Japan, below is a table with an average cost of living metrics across the whole country, compared to the UK.